Guide

 Hypothesis

-A natural-language what-if question that SSPLAX translates into constraint and edge changes, then re-solves to show the impact.
+A natural-language what-if question that SSPLAX translates into proposed constraint and edge changes, previews for review, then stages in Scenario B.

 See guide section →